Positive Activities Charity – Known as “The Company”

 Why we collect information

 We collect information to allow us to provide you with the information or service you have requested from us; to provide you with information which we think you will be interested in; to understand how people use the information we provide on our Website; to tailor information and services we provide to ensure they are relevant to you; to improve how we communicate with you and to other relevant organisations / agencies, how we fundraise, and how we operate more generally.

 - When you give it to us directly

-You may give us your personal data to receive further information or products / services in relation to Positive Activities for example; request a booking, a quote etc, if you wish to book a session, receive our e newsletter, volunteer with us or take part in any of our youth, family or community based projects, when we raise funds, when you respond to a survey etc. When you give us information in this manner, we may collect and store this information.
+You may give us your personal data to receive further information or products / services in relation to Positive Activities for example; if you wish to receive our e newsletter, volunteer with us or take part in any youth, family or community based projects.
+When you give us information in this manner, we may collect and store this information.

 - When you visit our Website

 We may collect information about you when you use our Website.
 Whenever you input information into our Website (for example, if you create a profile or use any of our interactive features), we will collect the information that you give to us.

 We use “cookies” to identify you when you visit our Website and to enable us to remember your log in details.
 Amongst other things this helps us to understand our Website users and may enable us to improve the Website experience for you and/or other users.
 We may collect other information from your use of the Website, such as your IP address and access times.

 3rd party website links